omicscodeathon/circrna_biomarker/README.md

  2. Determine differentially expressed genes and synergistic pathways involved.

 ## Hypothesis
-We hypothesize that the transcriptomic profiles from febrile patient with malaria  and COVID-19 are associated with the overlapping symptoms.
+We hypothesized that the transcriptomic profiles from febrile patient with malaria  and COVID-19 are associated with the overlapping symptoms.

 ## Methodology | Overall flow of the experimental design
 ![image](https://github.com/omicscodeathon/circrna_biomarker/blob/main/figures/wk.png)